 The Paw Paw River is 68 miles long.
 It flows through Van Buren and Berrien Counties and joins the St. Joseph River just above its mouth at Benton Harbor.
 The Paw Paw River offers paddling through mostly beautiful wooded flood plains colored brightly during the fall with Paw Paw trees.
 The paddling along the river is mostly remote, very scenic in places and requires good paddling skills.

-Fire Lane L - South Haven
+18th Avenue - South Haven

 Phone: (269) 324-1600

 Pilgrim Haven Natural Area offers a beautiful sample of lakeshore habitats.
 A barrier-free concrete walk to the beach allows people of all abilities to reach the shore.
 One-third mile of easy trail through woods and meadows that leads to Lake Michigan overlooks and barrier-free paved access to the beach.
 Swimming.
 Wildlife Viewing.
 Hiking.
 Snowshoeing.
 Canoeing/Kayaking.

 300 Lovejoy Avenue - South Haven